 Tom Petherick of Petherick, Urquhart and Hunt, who is Soil Association representative for the SouthWest, former landscape and founder gardener of Helligan Gardens and most recently creator of the bio-dynamic ‘The Future Cities Garden’ show garden in front of Clarence House at The Garden Party to Make a Difference, Clarence House, 8-19th September 2010 has offered to advise on the layout and future use of the Molly Owen Community Garden and at another possible location for a ‘Future Towns Garden’ based on The Future Cities garden for Tavistock.

 ’The Future Cities Garden revolves around the four seasons of the year.
 Within them it is possible to grow and harvest a wide range of fruit, flowers, vegetables and herbs, to do it cheaply and make it fun.

 It incorporates innovative ideas such as ‘Forest gardening’, modelled on the natural seven storeys of the forest for maximum output using shade loving plants.

 We have also created vertical growing dimensions for plants using recycled containers to take advantage of spare spaces in small places.’

 Energy and Food groups

 The next Energy and Food Group meeting is planned for Wednesday January 26th at 19:30.
-The meeting will be hosted by Mike & Jenny Dennis at 49 Milton Crescent, Tavistock.
+The meeting will be hosted by Mike & Jenny Dennis.
 We’ll be assessing the Ecoteams progress, considering how we can collaborate with other local groups and considering plans and actions for 2011.
 If you’re interested in joining us, please come along.

 Dates for your new 2011 Diary